How Many Sprays Of Perfume (How Much Is Too Much?)

 Middle/Heart Notes

-Next are the middle notes, which some may refer to as the heart notes.
+Next are the middle notes, also called the heart notes.

 This category contains heavier scents than the top notes, but base notes may be muskier and longer-lasting.